xinhaoyi/BPP/README.md

 > Authors: Xinhao Yi, Siwei Liu, Douglas McCloskey, Shiyang Liang, Frank Wu, Zaiqaio Meng

 ## Contributions
-1. Develop biochemical pathway predictor (BPP), an interactive biochemical pathway link prediction platform.

-2. Enables participant link prediction, product link prediction and node structure prediction for biochemical pathway.

-3. Equip with a pathway prediction explainer to interpret the results and calculate the contributions of participating elements.
+1. We develop BPP, an open-source biochemical pathway analysis platform dedicated to predicting potential links and node attributes in biochemical pathway networks.

+2. Based on BPP, we evaluate the performance of four representation learning models on four biochemical pathway datasets.
+Experimental results suggest that these automated prediction models can achieve reliable performance on link prediction and attribute prediction task.

+3. BPP integrates an explainer that provides an interpretation of the prediction results, i.g., offering the contribution of nodes and attributes within the reaction for current prediction result.

+4. We verify the effectiveness of BPP by conducting a case study on SARS-CoV-2's invasion process.
+The results indicate that BPP can successfully identify unseen links within pathways.

 ## Motivation